 In November 2016 an email dropped into my inbox detailing an incredible opportunity to work with the School of Writing and Journalism.

-The email was a call to become involved in a live brief with fellow students of Falmouth University, the National Trust and the 2017 South West Outdoor Festival.
-This landmark project, supported by Katie Bond (Head of NT Publishing) also involved one of the hottest new authors, Wyl Menmuir.
+The email was a call to become involved in a live brief with the students of Falmouth University, the National Trust and the 2017 South West Outdoor Festival.
+This landmark project, supported by Katie Bond (Head of NT Publishing) also involved with local author, Wyl Menmuir.

-Never one to shy away from a challenge I promptly put myself forward and was lucky enough to be selected.
-At the beginning of February 2017, Katie Bond and Pat Kinsella, director of SWOF briefed us on the task at hand.
-Work on campus started almost immediately with two experienced members of the Falmouth University staff to guide the student team.
+Never one to shy away from a challenge I promptly said YES.
+And at the beginning of February 2017, Katie Bond and Pat Kinsella (director of SWOF) briefed us on the task at hand.
+Work on campus started almost immediately with two experienced members of the Falmouth University staff (Luke Thompson & Anna Kiernan) to guide the student team.

-With a generous budget supplied by the University, the reputation of the National Trust, a renowned author and an up and coming illustrator was on the line.
-With so much at stake, the student group soon realised that this was a serious project.
-A chink in the process at any point could mean the difference between success and failure.
-It was essential that the team worked effectively and efficiently together towards a mutual goal.
-My role in the project was to ensure this happened.
+With a generous budget supplied by the University, the reputation of the National Trust, a renowned author and an up and coming illustrator on board success was almost guaranteed.
+But a chink in the process at any point could mean failure.
+Ensuring the student group realised the seriousness of the project was essential to working effectively and efficiently towards our mutual goal.
+Tasked with this and more I was in my element managing the team, juggling the schedule for the production process and organising the exclusive book launch at Cheddar Gorge.

-It took just ten months to guide this project from initial brief to the bookshelves of nearly every National Trust shop in the country.
+In a mere ten months, I had helped guide this amazing project from the initial brief to the bookshelves of nearly every National Trust shop in the country.